Strategic Sealift Midshipman Program Application

 What is the SSMP?

-To incentivize participation in SSMP, the Maritime Administration (MARAD) pays an incentive payment known as the Student Incentive Program (SIP).
-SIP issues $32,000 to each qualifying student in program.
-These funds are paid out over the course of a student’s 4 years at the Academy.
-The typical payment schedule is listed below.
+To incentivize participation in the SSMP, the Maritime Administration (MARAD) offers an incentive payment known as Student Incentive Payment (SIP).
+Up to $64,000 in SIP is possible if a student is selected for a SIP Program billet.
+These funds are paid out over the course of a student’s 4 years at the Academy or divided among their remaining semesters after being selected to receive SIP.

-Students who join after Fall semester Freshman year, but prior to Fall semester Junior year, will receive larger payments to award them the full $32,000.
+Students who are selected to receive SIP after Fall semester Freshman year, but prior to Fall semester Junior year, will receive larger payments to award them up to $64,000.

-Due to training requirements, it is strongly encouraged that students being participation as early as possible.
+Due to training requirements, it is strongly encouraged that students begin participation as early as possible.

 Program Benefits